ginstrom/paladin-novel/chapters/22_house-divided.md

 "What happened?"
 Gond asked.

 Sir Marcus dismounted heavily, his movements those of a man pushed beyond exhaustion.
 Fresh scars crisscrossed his knuckles, and a partially healed cut ran from his left temple to his jaw—the kind of wound that came from fighting someone you'd once called brother.
 "Civil war.
 The Noble Knights have split down the middle.
 Half still believe we can reform the system from within.
-The other half..."
-He gestured to his battered companions.
+The other half…" He gestured to his battered companions.
 "We've seen enough."

 "Seen enough of what?"